 PURPOSE & LIFE EXPECTANCY

 Grandma’s chickens were kept as livestock and their days, numbered.
 Their primary purpose was to feed the family both eggs and meat.
 They were not named or doted upon.
 They may have lived a year or two at most.
 After their prime egg-laying days had passed, they filled the freezer for the coming year’s meals.
 If they were sick or injured, they were Sunday dinner that week.

-Today’s backyard chickens are kept primarily as a hobby/pets, secondarily for eggs, infrequently for meat.
-Today backyard chickens are family pets with the potential to qualify for discounts on their morning coffee at McDonald’s (that’d be Old McDonald’s, of course).
+Today’s backyard chickens are kept for eggs and as pets.
+They are valued companion animals with the potential to qualify for discounts on their morning coffee at McDonald’s (that’d be Old McDonald’s, of course).
 A 2004 United States Department of Agriculture study bears witness to that fact, revealing that 69 percent of backyard chicken-keepers surveyed kept chickens for fun/as a hobby.
-They are treated as companion animals and given names.
-They are free to live out their natural lives as beloved family members without regard to their declining productivity.
+We give them names and they are free to live out their natural lives in our yards without regard to their declining productivity.
 When they are sick or injured, we tend to them and try diligently to find them qualified medical care providers.
-It is not uncommon for a backyard pet chicken to live ten to fifteen years or longer.
+It is not uncommon for a backyard pet chicken to live 8-10 years, some, longer.
 Alarmingly, it is also not uncommon for pet chickens to die from obesity prematurely.

 Grandma’s chickens spent the entire day walking around the pasture, hunting, scratching and pecking for breakfast, lunch and dinner.
 When startled by another farm animal or threatened by a predator, they had the space available to fly short distances to safety.